xTriixrx/satpy-scrapy/README.md

  * python3 merge-img.py --destination="\\\"HIMAWARI-8/2021-02-08/22-30 UTC/GeoColor\\\"" --dimension="16"
  * python3 merge-img.py --destination="\\\"HIMAWARI-8/2021-02-08/22-30 UTC/RGB AirMass\\\"" --dimension="8"

 It is highly recommended to target a single image type at a time for a given scraping run as each image requires 256 (16x16) or 64 (8x8) web scraping runs for each image patch.
-As the number of images increase, the risk of failure exponentially increases along with the number of web scrape requests.
-It can also be said that the more images scraped in a single run the longer the run will take, so if this is to be automated the chance of missing images increases.
-Optimally, this would benefit from a mulithreaded, multisystem environment such as a Beowulf cluster.
+Please be mindful of your scraping.

-Below is a .gif file created by ELEKTRO-L2 satellite images scraped by this program from January 26th, 2021 - January 27th, 2021.
+Below are some .gif's created by a few of the satellites that are supported by satpy-scrapy:
 </p>

 <p align="center"> <img src="https://github.com/xTriixrx/satpy-scrapy/blob/master/imgs/elektro-l2.gif" /> </p>

-<p align="center">Below is a .gif file created by EWS-G1 satellite images scraped by this program from February 16th, 2021 - February 17th, 2021.</p>
+<p align="center">Created by EWS-G1 satellite images scraped by this program from February 16th, 2021 - February 17th, 2021.</p>

 <p align="center"> <img src="https://github.com/xTriixrx/satpy-scrapy/blob/master/imgs/ews-g1.gif" /> </p>

-<p align="center">Below is a .gif file created by FY-4A satellite images scraped by this program from February 12th, 2022 - February 13th, 2022.</p>
+<p align="center">Created by FY-4A satellite images scraped by this program from February 12th, 2022 - February 13th, 2022.</p>

 <p align="center"> <img src="https://github.com/xTriixrx/satpy-scrapy/blob/master/imgs/FY4A_20220212160000_20220212161459_TO_20220213160000_20220213161459.gif" /> </p>

-<p align="center">Below is a .gif file created by ARKTIKA-M1 satellite images scraped by this program from February 12th, 2022 - February 13th, 2021.
+<p align="center">Created by ARKTIKA-M1 satellite images scraped by this program from February 12th, 2022 - February 13th, 2022.
 The composite color mapping was created by blending the first 3 bands (1-BLUE, 2-RED, 3-GREEN) into a false color composite.
 For more information on how to do this a quick tutorial with GIMP can be found here: <a href="https://remoteastrophotography.com/2020/03/using-gimp-to-combine-three-mono-images-into-one-rgb">Using GIMP to Combine Three Mono Images Into One RGB</a>
 </p>

 <p align="center"> <img src="https://github.com/xTriixrx/satpy-scrapy/blob/master/imgs/ARKTIKA-M1-20220211024502121945.gif" /> </p>